nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 ```
 2 computations have been terminated after failure.
 First failure detected: 2019-10-30 14:57:22Z, probe failure delayed by PT36H.
 This Nuxeo instance must be restarted within the stream retention period.
 ```
-**but** the probe failure is delayed by 36 hours in order to have time to apply the recovery procedure.
+**but** the probe failure is delayed by 36 hours to have time to apply the recovery procedure.

-This delay is necessary because most of the time the Nuxeo health check is used by load balancer and we don't want to interrupt the service immediately while we have time to fix the problem during the retention duration without downtime or data loss.
+This delay is necessary because most of the time the Nuxeo health check is used by the load balancer and we don't want to interrupt the service immediately while we have time to fix the problem during the retention duration without downtime or data loss.

 The probe delay is configurable using the `nuxeo.conf` option, keep it under the retention duration (7 days when using Kafka).
 ```